 Traveling cyclists must consider many things when preparing for a stint on the road, and we tend to focus our attention on things related to food, shelter, and routes.
 However, as loaded touring cyclists, we may need to pay more attention to another item: road hazards.

 On unloaded, go-fast bikes, it’s easier to stop or maneuver quickly around hazards.
-But on our gear-laden, traveling steeds, we could all use advice and warnings about negotiating the following six potential pitfalls.
-I’ve teamed up with Laurie Chipps, seasoned bicycle traveler and Adventure Cycling’s Membership Marketing Coordinator to bring you the following ...
+But on our gear-laden, traveling steeds, the following road features can quickly become pitfalls.

-The design of the four panel cattle guards present on these roads makes them particularly hazardous, so the Bureau of Land Management is working with the state of Wyoming to create a safer design and place hazard signs at the cattle guards.
+The design of the four-panel cattle guards makes them particularly hazardous, so the Bureau of Land Management is working with the state of Wyoming to create a safer design and place hazard signs at the cattle guards.

 When approaching any cattle guard, cyclists should be aware that the spacing between slats can vary, and there may be other gaps associated with the guard.
 It’s best to cross slowly, as perpendicular as possible, and when in doubt, walk your bike.

 Though Kentucky often gets a bad “rep” for dogs, loose Fidos can be encountered anywhere.
 While chasing moving objects is an innate behavior for dogs, most canines aren’t out to viciously attack.
-Patrick Tuttle of Joplin, Missouri penned a guest post for us, Stopping a Charging Dog, on how to deal with them.
+The best method of defense is to stop riding, get off the bike and keep the bike between you and the dog.

 Gravel and chip seal can cause instability and difficulties while pedaling down the road.
 On my recent long-distance trip, I unwittingly routed myself onto a number of Wisconsin “rustic roads” and endured some of the scariest, most difficult riding of my 2000 miles.
 I frequently felt as though I was about to fall over.
 Holding a steady line proved nearly impossible.
 I quickly routed myself over to the parallel highway and breathed a sigh of relief.

 Manhole covers, sewer grates, open grated bridges — all of these have three words in common: slippery when wet.
-Not only could your wheels slide out from underneath you, metal can be loose or uneven, causing pinch flats, or have gaps, causing your wheels to become trapped.
-Check out How to Bike Across Metal Road Obstacles written by Bicycling Magazine associate editor and former Adventure Cycling tour leader, Caitlin Giddings, on how to deal with these hazards.
+Not only could your wheels slide out from underneath you, but metal can also be loose or uneven, causing pinch flats.
+Some have gaps, causing your wheels to become trapped.
+It's best to avoid them but if you must ride over them, ride straight and try to refrain from braking or turning.